interstitialRedirectModalTitle

 Watch the training

-In order to restore these important wetlands, The Nature Conservancy in Iowa works to identify locations where oxbows once existed and then partners with landowners to plan the restoration process.
-The area is cleared of obstructions and the u-shaped oxbow is excavated.
-Once the newly excavated wetland is reconnected with a nearby source of water, the oxbow fills and small fish can move in, often spawning and hatching in the oxbow.
+To restore these important wetlands, The Nature Conservancy in Iowa works to identify locations where oxbows once existed and then partners with landowners to plan the restoration process.
+The area is cleared of obstructions, and the u-shaped oxbow is excavated.
+Once the newly excavated wetland is reconnected to a nearby river, the oxbow fills, and small fish can move in, often spawning and hatching in the oxbow.
 Learn more below about the benefits of restored oxbows.

 Oxbows Improve Water Quality